-The assessment team considers that there is also evidence that the UoA is highly unlikely to disrupt suprabenthos and benthic invertebrates - SG 100 is thus met for these scoring elements.
+The assessment team considers that there is also evidence that the UoA is likely to disrupt suprabenthos and benthic invertebrates - SG 100 is thus not met for these scoring elements.

 The modelling results obtained by Coll et al. (2007) highlight important coupling between the demersal and pelagic compartments due to links between detritus, benthic invertebrates and zooplankton.
 Such tight coupling may be due to the relatively shallow waters, as well as the general water exchange patterns which prevail in the Adriatic.
 A high proportion of zooplankton production appears to be directed to detritus, thus maintaining high levels of benthic production, which in turn generate detritus which maintains zooplankton populations (Coll et al., 2007).
 The important link between benthic invertebrates and detritus components of Adriatic Sea food webs may be affected directly or indirectly by fishing activities.
 Fishing may be enhancing the re-suspension of organic matter, and discards may be converted to benthic detritus (Coll et al., 2007; Libralato et al., 2010).
-Although the re-suspension of organic matter is likely to be limited since purse seines only briefly touch the bottom at the beginning or end of fishing operations, if at all, and overall discard volumes by the UoA are low (see section on secondary species for detailed data on discard volumes), the assessment team nevertheless considers that there is 'evidence' that the UoA is highly unlikely to disrupt plankton communities - SG 100 is thus met.
+The re-suspension of organic matter is likely to not be limited sincebottom trawls touch the bottom during fishing operations, if at all, and overall discard volumes by the UoA are low (see section on secondary species for detailed data on discard volumes) - SG 100 is thus not met.